crypt0rr/kb/README.md

 before the atomic rename.
 Manifest refresh downloads temporary copies only; it does not modify the mirrored files.
 The sync workflow skips live directories, marker files, and files over the 25MB Cloudflare Pages limit.
+The mirror path preserves upstream bytes and line endings so the manifest hashes remain reproducible after checkout.

 ## Security Notes